basiljung/MobileDeviceConnection/README.md

 #### As a user, you can:

-- Insert the text with which you want to make the search
-- Select in you want to search by: Track, Artist, Album, Label
 - Click the :mag: button in the right top of the app to show/hide the searching engine
+- Select if you want to search by: Track, Artist, Album, Label
+- Insert the text you want to search
 - Click on the `Search` button and get the results
-- Be able to see the results with the Album Cover Image, the Artist name and the Song title
+- Now, you can see the Album Cover Image, the Artist Name and the Song Title in a list
-- Also be able to click on one of the songs of the list to get more information details
+- You can also click on one of the songs in the list to get more information
-- As information details, you can see the same Album Cover Image and also an Artist Image, the Song duration and the posibility to play a preview of 30 seconds of the song
+- As information, you can see the same Album Cover Image, Artist Name and Song Title and also an Artist Image, the Song duration and the posibility to play a preview of 30 seconds of the song
 - Click on the Artist Image and be redirected to the Deezer Artist page using your default browser
 - Click on the Album Cover Image and be redirected to the Deezer Song page using your default browser
-- Click the `Play` button in the bottom of the page to play a preview of the selected song
+- Click the `Play` button in the bottom of the page to play the selected song
-- In all the views, you will be able to do scroll to see all the information
+- All the views are scrollable